Wind power in Ireland: Economy

 In 2011, the 120-member Irish Academy of Engineering described wind as "an extremely expensive way of reducing greenhouse gas emissions when compared to other alternatives" like conservation, nuclear energy or the Corrib gas project and Liquified Gas tanker imports at Shannon, concluding that the suggestion of 40% grid penetration by wind, is "unrealistic".
-In 2020, grid penetration had hit 36.3% and was still increasing but far slowly.
+In 2020, grid penetration had hit 36.3% and was still increasing but slowly.
 By contrast, the Sustainable Energy Authority of Ireland said in 2014 that wind power cost the same as gas power.
 In 2020 the Irish Times reported that the cost of onshore wind energy had dropped over the last 20 years but that regulation on noise and height of turbines made Irish wind energy more expensive than elsewhere.